Find Grad Schools

 12 Yearly Graduations

 The 11th most popular school in the country for research & experimental psychology majors who are seeking their doctor's degree is Indiana University - Bloomington.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 12 people received their doctor's degree in research & experimental psychology from IU Bloomington.
-Of these students, 71% were women and 24% were members of underrepresented racial-ethnic groups.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #11